 eSpeak is a command line tool for Linux that converts text to speech.
-This is a compact speech synthesizer that provides support to English and many other languages.
+This compact speech synthesizer provides support for English and many other languages.
 It is written in C.

 Some of the main features of eSpeak are: